openhab/openhab-docs/configuration/rules-dsl.md

 val dtt = new DateTimeType(calendar)
 ```

-Note: as DateTypeType(calendar) above is now deprecated, the simplest non-deprecated way to update a DateTimeType item with a Joda DateTime value in a rule is by converting it to a string.
+Note: as DateTimeType(calendar) above is now deprecated, the simplest non-deprecated way to update a DateTime item with a Joda DateTime value in a rule is by converting it to a string.

 ```java
 // update myDateTime item with current time